 What is covered?
 What is the limit?
-What is covered? what is the innit? wnat wi In-network II I pay?
-Out-of-network Home visits No limit within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network what is covered?
+Home visits No limit within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered Respite care 240 hours within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered Inpatient facility care 10 days within the 6-month lifetime maximum Deductible, then 30% coinsurance Not covered

-- Nursing care provided by or under the supervision of a registered nurse. - Medical social services provided by a medical social worker who is working under the direction of a physician; this may include counseling for the purpose of helping you and your caregivers to adjust to the approaching death. - Services provided by a qualified provider associated with the hospice program. - Short term inpatient care provided in a hospice inpatient unit or other designated hospice bed in a hospital or skilled nursing facility; this care may be for the purpose of occasional respite for your caregivers, or for pain control and symptom management. - Home medical equipment, medical supplies and devices, including medications used primarily for the relief of pain and control of symptoms related to the terminal illness. - Home health aide services for personal care, maintenance of a safe and healthy environment and general support to the goals of the plan of care. - Rehabilitation therapies provided for purposes of symptom control or to enable you to maintain activities of daily living and basic functional skills. - Continuous home care during a period of crisis in which you require skilled intervention to achieve palliation or management of acute medical symptoms. - Palliative care for members facing serious, life-threatening conditions, including expanded access to home based care and care coordination.
+Benefit Overview What services are included?
+Nursing care provided by or under the supervision of a registered nurse.
+Medical social services provided by a medical social worker who is working under the direction of a physician; this may include counseling for the purpose of helping you and your caregivers to adjust to the approaching death.
+Services provided by a qualified provider associated with the hospice program.
+Short term inpatient care provided in a hospice inpatient unit or other designated hospice bed in a hospital or skilled nursing facility; this care may be for the purpose of occasional respite for your caregivers, or for pain control and symptom management.
+Home medical equipment, medical supplies and devices, including medications used primarily for the relief of pain and control of symptoms related to the terminal illness.
+Home health aide services for personal care, maintenance of a safe and healthy environment and general support to the goals of the plan of care.
+Rehabilitation therapies provided for purposes of symptom control or to enable you to maintain activities of daily living and basic functional skills.
+Continuous home care during a period of crisis in which you require skilled intervention to achieve palliation or management of acute medical symptoms.
+Palliative care for members facing serious, life-threatening conditions, including expanded access to home based care and care coordination.
 Participation in palliative care is usually approved for 12 months at a time and may be extended based on the member's specific condition.
 Whose services are covered?

-When provided by a hospice that is Medicare-certified or is licensed or certified by the state it operates in, the following are covered:

-- A registered nurse.

-- A licensed practical nurse.

-- A licensed physical or occupational therapist.

-- A certified respiratory therapist.

-- A certified speech.

-- A home health aide directly supervised by one of the above listed providers.

-- A licensed social worker.

-- Over-the-counter drugs, solutions, and nutritional supplements. - Services provided to someone other than the ill or injured member. - Services of family members or volunteers. - Services, supplies or providers not in the written plan of care or not named as covered in this benefit. - Non-medical services, such as spiritual, bereavement, legal or financial counseling. - Normal living expenses, such as food, clothing, and household supplies; housekeeping services.
+When provided by a hospice that is Medicare-certified or is licensed or certified by the state it operates in, the following are covered: A registered nurse.
+A licensed practical nurse.
+A licensed physical or occupational therapist.
+A certified respiratory therapist.
+A certified speech.
+A home health aide directly supervised by one of the above listed providers.
+A licensed social worker.
+What is excluded?
+(Premera HMO pays 0%) Over-the-counter drugs, solutions, and nutritional supplements.
+Services provided to someone other than the ill or injured member.
+Services of family members or volunteers.
+Services, supplies or providers not in the written plan of care or not named as covered in this benefit.
+Non-medical services, such as spiritual, bereavement, legal or financial counseling.
+Normal living expenses, such as food, clothing, and household supplies; housekeeping services.